bbauska/W3Cx-3of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 57. serverless download demo (69) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image057.webp?raw=true"
+  title="Serverless download demo: type text in a text area, press download,
-   alt="Serverless download demo: type text in a text area, press download, enter a filename and voilà! you can download the textarea content into a file, without any server." width="50%">
+    enter a filename and voilà! you can download the textarea content into a file, without any server" alt="Serverless download demo: type text in a text area, press download, enter a filename and voilà! you can download the textarea content into a file, without any server." width="50%" />
 &nbsp;
 <br/>